cardano-foundation/CIPs/CIP-XXXX/README.md

    This is the Brotli compressed registration data.
 3. The raw encoded registration data is then compressed with [ZSTD].
    This is the ZSTD compressed registration data.
-4. Which ever data is smallest, Raw, Brotli compressed or ZStd compressed is then cut into 64 byte chunks.
+4. Which ever data is smallest, Raw, Brotli compressed or ZStd compressed is then cut into 64 bytes chunks.
    All chunks must contain 64 bytes except for the last which can contain the residual.
-5. These chunks are then encoded in an array of 64 byte long byte strings.
+5. These chunks are then encoded in an array of 64 bytes long byte strings.
    The appropriate key is used to identify the compression used.
     * 10 = Raw, no compression
     * 11 = Brotli Compressed